Grains sometimes get a bad wrap, but it’s just a case of mixed messages and misinformation about low-carb diets since the noughties.

 Wholegrains are made up of fibre-rich bran, nutrient-packed germ, starchy endosperm and an array of phytonutrients.
 It’s the combination of all these elements that make them a health hero.

 In processing refined grains, the bran and germ are removed and this results in a loss of up to 70% of the grain’s beneficial nutrients.

 Swapping out refined grains (like white bread and white rice) for wholegrains (like grainy bread and brown rice) is a simple way that you can protect your body and improve your overall health and wellbeing.

 The evidence to support the switch continues to grow.
 A new Australian study linked eating wholegrains with lower weight and body mass index (BMI) and found the opposite was true for refined grains.

-Another study found that just adding 4-5 grams of grain fibre to a person’s diet every day could result in a saving of $607.3 million to healthcare costs each year.
+Another study found that just by swapping refined grains with whole grain foods, for three serves a day could result in a saving of over $1.4 billion in Australian healthcare costs annually.